msorens/images-from-the-aether/README.md

 I am an ardent believer in using safety nets whenever possible.
 In this case: if the compiler can help you avoid errors, take advantage of it!
 There are a lot of compiler options you can set, but first and foremost should be enabling **strict** mode (in tsconfig.json).
-That tells the compiler to check for a handful of different scenarios that could cause problems down the road and point them on.
-It is always better to find errors sooner rather than later.
+That tells the compiler to check for a handful of different scenarios that could cause problems down the road; it is always better to find errors sooner rather than later.

 ### Unit Tests Test Behavior Rather than Implementation